OccupationalTherapy.com Phone: 866-782-9924

 Example

 Let's talk about what you can do in the first five or 10 minutes.
+Here is an example.

 "Hi.
 My name's Virginia.
-I find making eye contact really difficult.
+I find making eye contact difficult.
 So, I'm making eye contact with you now to explain myself.
 I hope it's okay with you if I don't make it so much as our conversation continues."
 We're teaching cultural competence and how to navigate a neurotypical world, but we're not teaching masking or camouflaging.

 The Power We Hold

 Advocacy and neurodiversity-affirming practices should permeate every aspect of occupational therapy, including documentation.
-It's essential that every document produced by my team serves as a piece of advocacy, demonstrating our unwavering support for neurodivergent individuals.
+It's essential that every document produced by my team serves as advocacy, demonstrating our unwavering support for neurodivergent individuals.
 Even if a child reads these documents as an adult, I want them to see that we were genuinely on their side in every situation, advocating for their needs and affirming their neurodiversity.

 J. L. Eberhardt